Together-Java/ModernJava/src/prelude.md

 So while it is hypocritical for me to ask this of you, this book is written to be read linearly like a book.
-You can skip the rest of this prelude if you aren't interested and just dive in once you've [got your machine set up to code](../getting_started/hello_world.md), but keep that in mind.
+You can skip the rest of this prelude if you aren't interested and just dive in once you've got your machine set up to code](./getting_started/hello_world.md), but keep that in mind.

 ## Background